MFS4711/project1-practice/README.md

 ## AI Tools Usage

 ### GitHub Copilot
-Describe how GitHub Copilot assisted in coding, including any challenges or adjustments needed.
-**Guidance:** Reflect on how GitHub Copilot assisted in coding, particularly any challenges or adjustments that were needed to align with project goals.

 Github Copilot is a code completion and automatic programming tool which assists users by autocompleting code.
 This has been particularly beneficial when styling with Bootstrap as there are many divs and it can be difficult to identify where these close.